Eub0/Level4Project/timelog.md

 ## 12th January
 * *1 hour Implementing new card for English language section, and some layout fixing, plus timelog updating

+## 13th January
+* *2 hours Experimenting with css for pages content section.
+Once that was figured out, began implementing dark mode for the layout components such as navbar, header and content section